TrueOpenVR/TrueOpenVR-DIY/Controllers/Controllers.md

 Good ready and not expensive option.
 Need to finalize the driver.
 For use with SteamVR the driver is [already](https://store.steampowered.com/app/491380/SteamVR_Driver_for_Razer_Hydra/).

 ## PS Move
 Good ready and not expensive option.
-A full-featured driver "PSMoveService" is required, which will allow not only to receive the position data of ping pong balls, but also to receive rotation data and buttons.